What Happens When I Meet With a Genetics Expert?

 When you meet with a genetics expert, your personal and family cancer history will be reviewed, including type(s) of cancer and age(s) at diagnosis.
 Based on this information a genetics professional will:

-• Evaluate your risk of inherited cancer
+• Evaluate your chance of an inherited cancer risk

 • Discuss available genetic testing options to evaluate your risk of cancer